bigdenergy/pokemon-api/README.md

-# Pokémon API in Node.js
+# Pokemon API in Node.js

-This is a simple Pokémon API built using Node.js.
-It provides information about various Pokémon, including their names, types, abilities, and more.
-You can use this API to fetch Pokémon data for your applications or projects.
+This is a simple Pokemon API built using Node.js.
+It provides information about various Pokemon, including their names, types, abilities, and more.
+You can use this API to fetch Pokemon data for your applications or projects.

 ## Table of Contents